There's a lot of conflicting information about what chickens should and should not eat.

 With experience and research I've discovered that there's actually very few foods which will kill chickens.

-My research has shown that the five foods here are potentially killers for your chickens.
+But my research has shown that some foods are potentially killers for your chickens.

 Beans contain a toxin called phytohaemagglutinin which is always fatal to poultry.

 Illness will occur after eating as few as three or four beans and will progress very rapidly, killing in as short a time as an hour.

 Once eaten, there's nothing to be done to save the bird(2).

 They will probably avoid them anyway, but to be safe, keep any bean plants well out of the way of your chickens.